It’s a classic quote – and let me premise the article by saying that there is a lot of truth in that statement. However, it is not absolute truth.

 Now, that’s an extreme example.
 But the moral of the paradox is that we hire human coaches to manage human players for a reason.
 Soft skills in coaching are just as important as the hard skills.
 Seeing and feeling a team improve in attitude, work ethic, and morale is largely based on a coach’s human evaluation – not a dashboard.

-The Business Case for Intuitive ROI
+The Case for 'Return on Investment'

 Cost is time and money.
 For most strength coaches, looking for great ROI should be second nature just like programming workouts and creating DIY equipment.
 Strength coaches have no choice but to look for the most “bang for their buck.”
 In my opinion, cheap technologies and interventions that produce massive ROI should be celebrated more in S&C.